Skip to content

 const spaced: (duration: DurationInput) => Schedule.Schedule<number>

-Returns a schedule that recurs continuously, each repetition spaced the specified duration from the last run.
+Returns a schedule that recurs continuously, with each repetition spaced by the specified duration from the last run.

 @since2.0.0